-- 4.2 All providers will have medicines management arrangements in line with national guidance (NICE NG5: Medicines optimisation: the safe and effective use of medicines to enable the best possible outcomes) on medicines reconciliation on admission which will include: - Provision of information to patients before planned admissions about the arrangements in the providers e.g., for bringing in own medicines, self-administration, use of patients own medicines, dispensing for discharge. - Arrangements for medicines history taking and pharmacist review of medication. - Exclusions for day cases - 4.3 Primary care prescribers will not be asked to prescribe medicines and other items which are intended to be used/administered in hospital out-patient clinics, day-care surgery (e.g.: intra-uterine levonorgestrel implants, topical anaesthetic creams, sedatives prior to procedures) or in a patient's home, if provided as part of a package of care or if the medicines are required as part of a planned procedure (e.g., anticoagulation bridging).
+- 4.2 The ICB and providers encourage the use of "green bag" and "message in a bottle" schemes - 4.3 All providers will have medicines management arrangements in line with national guidance (NICE NG5: Medicines optimisation: the safe and effective use of medicines to enable the best possible outcomes) on medicines reconciliation on admission which will include: - Provision of information to patients before planned admissions about the arrangements in the providers e.g., for bringing in own medicines, selfadministration, use of patients own medicines, dispensing for discharge. - Arrangements for medicines history taking and pharmacist review of medication. - Exclusions for day cases - 4.4 Primary care prescribers will not be asked to prescribe medicines and other items which are intended to be used/administered in hospital out-patient clinics, day-care surgery (e.g.: intra-uterine levonorgestrel implants, topical anaesthetic creams, sedatives prior to procedures) or in a patient's home, if provided as part of a package of care or if the medicines are required as part of a planned procedure (e.g., anticoagulation bridging).

 It is the provider's responsibility to ensure that arrangements are in place to ensure any treatments are available as appropriate.
+It is not the responsibility of the primary care prescriber to ensure that this happens or issue prescriptions for medicines or other items that are required.